tamirReznik/GetEat/README.md

 # GetEat
-My Version For UberEats

-Get It is a collaborative delivery app that allows users to order food deliveries from their favorite restaurants and allows them to provide courier services to other users.
+GetEat is a collaborative delivery app that allows users to order food deliveries from their favorite restaurants and allows them to provide courier services to other users.